Data Protection Policy & GDPR Compliance Statement

 Legal Basis for Processing – we are reviewing all processing activities to identify the legal basis for processing and ensuring that each basis is appropriate for the activity it relates to.
 Where applicable, we also maintain records of our processing activities, ensuring that our obligations under Article 30 of the GDPR and Schedule 1 of the Data Protection Act 2018 are met.

 Generally, our legal basis under the GDPR for the above processing of personal information is “Legitimate Interests”, i.e. our clients’ commercial interests and/or legal obligations under statue or regulation to perform due diligence or screening.
-Our clients’ commercial interests include current or potential litigation, pre-appointment verifications and fraud prevention/detection.
+Our clients’ commercial interests include current or potential litigation, pre-appointment verification and fraud prevention/detection.

 We do not regard consent as an appropriate legal basis for processing as, usually, there is an imbalance of power between our client and the data subject concerned.